cgproto/docs/docs/data-conversions.md

 ## Mesh
-Here are some examples of valid javascript images.
+You are able to generate mesh in javascript and pass to shader mesh input.
+Here are some examples of valid javascript meshes.
 See the table below for more details.
-If indices data is not provided the vertex order makes mesh topology.
+When indices data is not provided the vertex order makes mesh topology.
 ```javascript
 {
   geometryType: 'triangles',